 - Replacement light bulb

 Step 1: Place the ignition key into the "on" position to start your vehicle's engine.
 Activate your turn signal switch and observe which of the lights is burned out or damaged.

-Step 2: Turn the steering wheel the opposite direction of the damaged light bulb.
+Step 2: Turn the steering wheel in the opposite direction of the damaged light bulb.
 In essence, turning the steering wheel to the right simply means that your left turn signal light is the one that's broken.
-This allows you to access the fender and the turn signal assembly easily, since the wheel is out of the way.
+This allows you to access the fender and the turn signal assembly easily since the wheel is out of the way.